big-data-processor/bdp-document/source/fundamentals/task-adapter.rst

    :width: 600

-After getting the task specifications which are parsed by the Task Reader from the Workflow Playbook, the Adapter formulates these specifications into job objects by the ``taskOverrides`` functions.
+After getting the task specifications which are parsed by the Task Reader from the Workflow Playbook, the Adapter formulates these specifications into job objects by the ``jobOverrides`` functions.
-Adapter developers can write the command argument recipe in a YAML format, so that the ``_parseRecipe`` function can be used to parse the recipe to formulate job commands and the ``taskOverrides`` function organizes the task spec including job commands into job objects.
+Adapter developers can write the command argument recipe in a YAML format, so that the ``_parseRecipe`` function can be used to parse the recipe to formulate job commands and the ``jobOverrides`` function organizes the task spec including job commands into job objects.

 The number of jobs is the number of job objects and the Adapter has a built-in queue to schedule these jobs.
 There is a ``concurrency`` option to control the number of concurrent jobs and the ``retry`` option to re-execute those failed jobs.
 The Adapter process keeps alive to monitor jobs until all jobs have been successfully finished or a retry limit has been hit.